Marietta Patricia Leis: Selected exhibitions

 One of Leis's major exhibition projects was titled The Marietta Robusti Tintoretti Story which was a result of the artist finding a brief reference to the artist Marietta Robusti Tintoretto in an anthology of women artists and received funding from the E.D.
 Foundation in 1994, 1995 and 1996.
-Leis’ intention with the exhibition was to resurrect Robusti’s name to history.
+Leis’ intention with the exhibition was to resurrect Robusti's name to history.
 Her research involved travel to Venice and the Uffizi in Florence, Italy.
-The paintings and prose text that Leis executed toured for six years with her presenting slide lectures, and Lucy Lippard wrote an essay for the exhibit’s brochure.
+The paintings and prose text that Leis executed toured for six years with her presenting slide lectures, and Lucy Lippard wrote an essay for the exhibit's brochure.
 Some of the art was acquired for personal collections and the Pinacoteca di Arte Moderna, Teora, Italy but the majority of art is in the permanent collection of the Museo Italo Americano, San Francisco.

 Leis' oil paintings were featured in a solo exhibition at Seton Hall University's Walsh Gallery in Spring 2013 titled Earthly Pleasures.

 In 2021, the Center for Contemporary Art in Santa Fe mounted Sense Memories, a solo exhibition that marked the re-opening of the center after being closed due to the COVID-19 pandemic.
+In 2025, Leis was included in Abstracting Nature, a group exhibition of ten New Mexico artists whose work is informed by the local landscape and informed by specific materials related to the natural world.
+The exhibition was curated by Josie Lopez and presented at the Albuquerque Museum.